Dancing Down the Stony Road: Summary

-In an interview, Rea revealed that "it's not until you become seriously ill and you nearly die and you're at home for six months, that you suddenly stop, to realise that this isn't the way I intended it to be in the beginning.
+In another interview, Rea said that "it's not until you become seriously ill and you nearly die and you're at home for six months, that you suddenly stop, to realise that this isn't the way I intended it to be in the beginning.
 Everything that you've done falls away and start wondering why you went through all that rock business stuff".
-Although the record company offered him millions to do a duets album with music stars, having promised himself that if he recovered he would be returning to his blues roots, he decided to set up his own independent Jazzee Blue record label to free himself from the pressure of record company expectations.
-The album was refused to be released by Rea's previous record company, East West Records.
-He recalls that "If the heads of all the music companies had known about music and about Chris Rea fans, they wouldn't have worried about Stony Road.
+Although the record company offered him millions to do a duets album with music stars, having promised himself that if he recovered he would be returning to his blues roots.
+When Rea's record company East West Records refused to release the album, he decided to set up his own independent Jazzee Blue record label, freeing himself from the record company expectations and pressure.
+He recalled that "If the heads of all the music companies had known about music and about Chris Rea fans, they wouldn't have worried about Stony Road.
 My regular fans have always known that side of me...
 I knew they wouldn't have a problem with it.
 So I made Stony Road anyway.
 All the record companies rejected it.
 I was very pleased when it eventually went gold".

 Most of the album is inspired by Delta blues, and Rea explains that "it's less aggressive than Chicago blues, and the guitar playing has a style I call curling: there are some notes that are not a sharp or a flat, but a bend of emotion.
 It's a mournful sound, and Delta people sing about deep pain, deep fear, and trying to save one's soul.
 Chicago players sing about girls and booze.
 Delta bluesmen were singing to the sky; Chicago bluesmen developed their stage act by singing to people who were drinking.
 It's a big difference".
 Particularly inspired by his original influence to take slide guitar, Charley Patton, others are Son House, Lead Belly, Blind Lemon Jefferson, Blind Willie Johnson and Robert Johnson.